-Heijboer Castañón’s work is characterised by her love for music as a tool for storytelling and community-building with a strong instinct for physical theatre.
-For her, theatre is about sharing space and experiences, which starts during the process of creation where she aims to create her work in radical collaboration with her cast and team.
-She immersed herself in the creation of opera as an assistant director, and later as co-director to Lotte de Beer.
+Heijboer Castañón immersed herself in the creation of opera as assistant director, and later as co-director to Lotte de Beer.
 Besides her work with de Beer, she has assisted a star roster of stage directors including Pierre Audi, Krzysztof Warlikowski, Monique Wagemakers and Laurent Pelly, in houses including Dutch National Opera, Bayerische Staatsoper and Oper Köln, in a broad range of repertoire from Stockhausen to Puccini.

-Heijboer Castañón was appointed the prestigious Directing Fellow for the Vocal Arts Department at The Juilliard School in New York during her 2019/20 season.
+In 2019/20 she was appointed the prestigious Directing Fellow for the Vocal Arts Department at The Juilliard School in New York.
 During her time in New York, she created a movement theatre piece with the 15 musicians of Ensemble Connect at Carnegie Hall.
 Through Movement was a piece about life and loss, wrought through chamber music, movement and light.